Britain drafts COP26 plan to make sure promised climate cash arrives - Up News Info

 Article content

-The aim of the regular check-ins would be to keep up pressure on rich countries to make good on their promises to mobilize the cash after they failed to meet their 2020 goal.
+The regular check-ins would attempt to keep up pressure on rich countries to fulfill promises to mobilize the cash.
+The British proposal also asks countries to increase their contributions to deliver the $100 billion.

-The wording of the British proposal “notes with serious concern” that the $100 billion has still not been met, and urges countries to increase their contributions to deliver it.
+The draft needs approval from the nearly 200 countries represented at the summit.

 Rich countries expect to deliver the $100 billion in 2023, although some have suggested it could be met next year.